ASURA-FDPS-ML: Star-by-star Galaxy Simulations Accelerated by Surrogate Modeling for Supernova Feedback: Introduction

 Recent surrogate models for hydrodynamical simulations include two different approaches: physics-informed neural networks \citep[PINNs;][]{Raissi+19} and data-driven approaches.
 PINNs explicitly use the governing equations for the loss function.
 They can be used for both Eulerian-frame and Lagrangian-frame dataset \citep[e.g.,][]{Woodward+23}, so in principle, they can be applied to simulation data in a Lagrangian frame like galaxy formation simulation.
 However, simulations of galaxy formation involve several equations for complex physics problems (gravity + hydrodynamics) that couple non-linear to other complex aspects of the astrophysical thermo chemistry and feedback physics, which in turn makes it quite hard to capture the physical state by analytic considerations alone and different model setups are needed to marginalize over all of the involved model parameters.
 Furthermore, the rollout prediction in PINNs still requires small timesteps, which is a clear drawback for galaxy formation and evolution applications as we try to work around the dynamic range problem of astrophysical simulations.
 Nevertheless, there are successful PINNs for hydrodynamics under self-gravity, as demonstrated by \citet{Auddy+24}.

 An alternative is the data-driven approach, which studies spatial and temporal correlations in the distribution of physical data without prior knowledge.
 This approach has been applied for non-linear and multiscale physical simulations in astrophysics in recent work \citep{He+19, Bernardini+22, Hirashima+23a, Hirashima+23b, Jamieson+23, Jamieson+24, Chan+24, Legin+24}.
-In this paper, we present the first surrogate modeling using ML to accelerate galaxy formation simulations by mitigating the bottlenecks caused by small timesteps.
+In this paper, instead of PINNs, we present the first data-driven surrogate modeling using ML to accelerate galaxy formation simulations by mitigating the bottlenecks caused by small timesteps.

 The paper is structured as follows.
 In Sec.~\ref{sec:style}, we discuss the numerical methods used.
 In Sec.~\ref{sec:SN}, we test our network prediction against a resolved SN-blastwave in a turbulent molecular cloud.
 In Sec.~\ref{sec:dwarf}, we apply this network in a resolved dwarf galaxy simulation with explicit, star-by-star stellar feedback and compare our network results to direct numerical simulations with thousands of individually resolved SN-explosions and compare the SN-environmental density distributions and the outflow rates.
 In Sec.~\ref{sec:discussion}, we discuss our results in the context of previous star-by-star simulations of dwarf galaxies with an explicitly resolved ISM.
 In Sec.~\ref{sec:conclusions}, we conclude and summarize our results.